On the $ZH\eta$ vertex in the simplest Little Higgs Model: Introduction

 For example, Lorentz symmetry does not forbid the interaction of one gauge boson (denoted as $Z$) with two scalar bosons (denoted as $H$ and $\eta$) at the dimension-4 level, in the form like

-If $H$ denotes the Higgs boson in the SM, it is already evident from the consideration of CP-conservation in the electroweak bosonic sector that a $ZHH$ vertex cannot emerge as a part of the Lagrangian.
-Thus the SM cannot accommodate such kind of vector-scalar-scalar (VSS) interactions\footnote{Here we mean physical fields.
+The SM has only one Higgs particle and thus cannot accommodate such kind of vector-scalar-scalar (VSS) interactions\footnote{Here we mean physical fields.
 Unphysical fields like Goldstone or ghost can certainly participate in VSS interactions in the SM.}.
 Going beyond the SM, the appearance of interactions like Eq.~\eqref{eq:aszheta} is quite common in models like the two-Higgs-doublet model (2HDM) and supersymmetric models, which may lead to the associated production of two scalar bosons~\cite{Kanemura:2001hz,Cao:2003tr} or Higgs-to-Higgs cascade decays~\cite{Coleppa:2014hxa,Coleppa:2014cca} as important collider signatures.

 Besides the usual 2HDM and supersymmetric models which contain a linearly-realized scalar sector, VSS interactions have also been studied in the context of nonlinearly-realized scalar sectors.
 Nonlinearly-realized scalar sectors are frequently adopted when building a model in which the Higgs is realized as a pseudo-Goldstone boson of some global symmetry breaking~\cite{Bellazzini:2014yua}, which could be helpful in addressing the hierarchy problem.
 In principle the derivation of VSS vertices in such models is similar to the linearly-realized case: start from the gauge covariant kinetic terms of the scalar fields and then expand the interaction fields into vacuum expectation values and mass eigenstate fields after which the three-point VSS vertices could be extracted.
 Nevertheless there can be important technical differences in intermediate steps.
-When the scalar sector is nonlinearly-realized, scalar kinetic terms are in general not automatically canonically normalized, and there can be `unexpected' vector-scalar two-point transitions which need to be taken care of.
+When the scalar sector is nonlinearly-realized, scalar kinetic terms are in general not automatically canonically normalized, and there can be ``unexpected" vector-scalar two-point transitions which need to be taken care of.
 We will show in the following sections that these situations indeed occur for the case of the simplest Little Higgs (SLH) model~\cite{Schmaltz:2004de}, which is proposed as a simple solution to the Higgs mass naturalness problem.

 From a more general perspective, the problem we encounter is how to diagonalize a vector-scalar system in gauge field theories.
 Specifically, the Lagrangian we start with might not be canonically normalized in its kinetic part, and may have some general vector-scalar two-point transitions.
 To do perturbation theory in the usual manner, we need to first render its kinetic part canonically normalized, which could be done via the usual complete-the-square method.
 To remove the vector-scalar two-point transitions, strictly speaking we need to choose appropriate gauge-fixing terms.
 Finally we still need to diagonalize the scalar mass matrix with contribution from both the original scalar mass terms and the gauge-fixing terms.
 These steps set the stage for the derivation of VSS interactions.